disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 ### Images

 The visual assets and game illustrations were designed and created by me using Adobe Illustrator.
 This allowed for a fully customised interface and ensured a cohesive aesthetic that aligns with the interactive and playful nature of the game.

+### Flaticon
+The favicon used in this project was sourced from <a href="https://www.flaticon.com">Flaticon</a>, a reputable resource for high-quality vector icons.
+I then converted the image to .ico format using an online converter to ensure compatibility across browsers, and placed it in the root directory as favicon.ico.

 ## Development Challenges and Resolutions
 ### Problem 1: Favicon Icon Not Found